xiaoxiaoliu10/Agent-First-Organization/agentorg/evaluation/README.md

 # Task-Oriented Dialogue System Evaluation Script

 This directory is designed to evaluate a task-oriented dialogue system by generating synthetic conversations, extracting task completion metrics, and producing a labeled synthetic dataset.
+The evaluation can be run by running `full_eval.py`.
+The inputs and outputs to the script are shown below.

 ---